domenukk/35c3bots/CHALLENGES.md

 [MISC] Hard

-We're not the first but definitely the latest to offer dev-null-as=a-service.
+We're not the first but definitely the latest to offer dev-null-as-a-service.
 Pretty sure we're also the first to offer `Wee-piped-to-dev-null-as-a-service`[WPtDNaaS].
+(We don't pipe anything, but the users don't care).
-More valuable than most blockchains (old joke, we know).
+This service is more useful than most blockchains (old joke, we know).

-Anyway this novel endpoint take input at `/wee/dev/null` and returns nothing.
+Anyway this novel endpoint takes input at `/wee/dev/null` and returns nothing.

 ## EQUALITY ERROR

 [MISC] Medium

-At `assert_equals(num: number)`, we added a function making sure our VM properly handles equality.
+At `assert_equals(num: number)`, we've added an assert to make sure our VM properly handles equality.
 With only a few basic types, it's impossible to mess this one up, so the assertion has never been triggered.
 In case you do by accident, please report the output.